-Rule 52 states that a Match Penalty is the only option for this violent infraction, anyone on the ice can assess this penalty.
+Rule 52 states that a Major penalty and a game misconduct is the only option for this violent infraction, anyone on the ice can assess this penalty.
 If the action is minimal or the opponent is not violently thrown to the ice, the Referees may choose to use rules 51 Roughing or 57 Tripping to address this action.